jojozhuang/jojozhuang.github.io/_posts/2016-09-20-serving-jsp-application-with-tomcat-in-docker.md

 $ docker run --name=jsptomcat -d -v ~/Documents/jsptomcat:/usr/local/tomcat/webapps/jsptutorial -p 31020:8080 tomcat
 ```
 Let's take a moment to examine this command in detail:
-* --name=gstomcat names the container so we can refer to it more easily.
+* --name=`jsptomcat` names the container so we can refer to it more easily.
 * -d detaches the process and runs in the background.
 Otherwise, we would just be watching an empty Tomcat prompt and wouldn't be able to use this terminal until we killed Tomcat.
-* -v ~/Documents/gstomcat:/usr/local/tomcat/webapps/gamestore Sets up a bindmount volume that links the /usr/local/tomcat/webapps/gamestore directory from inside the Tomcat container to the ~/Documents/gstomcat directory on the host machine.
-Docker uses a : to split the host's path from the container path, and the host path always comes first.
+* -v ~/Documents/jsptomcat:/usr/local/tomcat/webapps/jsptutorial Sets up a bindmount volume that links the `/usr/local/tomcat/webapps/jsptutorial` directory from inside the Tomcat container to the `~/Documents/jsptomcat` directory on the host machine.
+Docker uses a `:` to split the host's path from the container path, and the host path always comes first.
 * -p 31020:8080 sets up a port forward.
-The Tomcat container is listening on port 8080 by default.
-This flag maps the container's port 8080 to port 31020 on the host system.
+The Tomcat container is listening on port `8080` by default.
+This flag maps the container's port 8080 to port `31020` on the host system.
-* tomcat specifies that the container should be built from the tomcat image
+* tomcat specifies that the container should be built from the tomcat image.

 Switch to Kitematic, the new container is running with Volume configured.
 ![MIME Type](/public/pics/2016-09-20/jsptomcat.png)